talanesealey/python-projects/README.md

 ## About the Projects:
 Each project in this repository is a testament to my ability to tackle diverse data-related challenges.
 These projects include:

-- Exploratory Data Analysis: Uncovering insights from datasets using techniques like data cleaning, transformation, and visualization.
+- Exploratory Data Analysis: Uncovering insights from datasets using techniques like data cleaning, manipulation, and visualization.
 - Statistical Analysis: Applying statistical methods to understand data distributions, relationships, and trends.
 - Machine Learning: Building predictive models using algorithms such as regression, classification, clustering, and more.
 - Data Visualization: Creating compelling visual representations of data to communicate findings effectively.